loginom/loginom-help-en-omegat/data/quick-start/database.md

 The following actions are required to create the node:

 1. Open the workflow to be edited and expand the Connections panel that includes a list of all connections created in the package.
-2. Select the required connection in the panel and use one of the specified methods clicking the right mouse button to open its context menu (refer to Figure 1):
+2. Select the required connection in the panel and use one of the specified methods clicking on the right mouse button to open its context menu (refer to Figure 1):
    * ![ ](../images/icons/toolbar-controls/show-reference-links_default.svg) Add reference to connection into Workflow — [Reference node](../processors/control/unit-link.md) (1) for connection will be added to the workflow.
 It is also possible to create the reference node dragging the required connection to the area of the workflow creation.
    * ![ ](../images/icons/toolbar-controls/derive-node_default.svg) Add Connection node to Workflow — derived node (2) inherited from the selected connection will be added to the workflow.
 The derived node will have the same settings as the selected connection.
 However, it is possible to redefine them using the Node Wizard (in this case, settings of the connection from which the node has been inherited will not be changed).
    * ![ ](../images/icons/toolbar-controls/setup_default.svg) Configure the connection — go to the connection configuration parameters window.